magpylib/magpylib/tests/README.md

 # About tests

-The current tests are [standard unit tests](https://en.wikipedia.org/wiki/Unit_testing), running methods of each class expecting certain ouputs, accounting for certain edge-cases present within the intrinsic nature of magpylib.
+The current tests are [standard unit tests](https://en.wikipedia.org/wiki/Unit_testing), running methods of each class with certain inputs, programatically expecting certain ouputs; accounting for certain edge-cases present within the intrinsic nature of magpylib.
 These make sure that the codebase is behaving as expected whenever changes are introduced.

 >It is important that for every introduced method there should be at least one test case showcasing its main functionality.